strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .5.19 =
+* Can now set the "showrequired" option to "label" (all lower) and the required asterisk will be rendered between the label and the input field.
+Useful for some themes/designs.
+* Fixed warning in pmprorh_cron_delete_tmp().
+(Thanks, nozzljohn)

 = .5.18 =
 * Added code to set the enctype on the edit user page so file uploads work in the admin.